• Choose the language / country

 No, for this type of emulsion adding Diazo is not necessary.

-In fact, it is a ready-to-use emulsion.
+Therefore it is considered a ready-for-use emulsion.

 In any case, it must be stored in a dark location and in a sealed container.